aVeryStrangeLoop/aVeryStrangeLoop.github.io/problems/brownianflucpot/main.md

-# Illustrative problems in Brownian motion
+# Problems in Brownian motion
 (Solved using the Fokker-Planck equation)

 **Author**: Bhaskar Kumawat